blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **As an** internet user (a submitter or a data subejct), when creating a Data rights request

-**I want** the organization to delete the data it has on me, AND I also want this organziation to make every other organziation to which they have communicated my data aware of my request that they too delete data they have on me
+**I want to** make a request to an organization to delete the data it has on me, AND I also want this organziation to make every other organziation to which they have communicated my data aware of my request that they too delete data they have on me

 **because** I want that data deleted from all organisations that have it